hieutranCS/Spring-Boot-Project/spring-boot-employee-management/demo/README.md

 # Project Overview

-A Spring boot web application application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info.
+A Spring boot web application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info.

 # Tools and Technologies used: